gmsn-ita/minushalf/docs/source/introduction.rst

 The DFT -1/2 method
 *********************
 DFT-1/2, an alternative way of referring to the LDA -1/2 [1]_ [2]_ and GGA -1/2 [2]_ techniques,
-is a method that method for approximate self-energy corrections within the framework of conventional Kohn-Sham DFT which can be used not only with the local density approximation (LDA), but also with the generalized gradient approximation (GGA) [11]_ [2]_ [12]_.
+is a method for approximate self-energy corrections within the framework of conventional Kohn-Sham DFT which can be used not only with the local density approximation (LDA), but also with the generalized gradient approximation (GGA) [11]_ [2]_ [12]_.

 The method aims to predict energy gaps results with the same precision [2]_ as the quasiparticle correction [9]_ algorithm, considered